Stranded migrants block railway, call hunger strike

 Rights groups have questioned the policy, warning asylum should be granted on merit, not on the basis of nationality.

-"To classify a whole nation as economic migrants is not a principle recognized in international law," said Rados Djurovic, director of the Belgrade-based Asylum Protection Center.
+"To classify a whole nation as economic migrants is not a principle recognised in international law," said Rados Djurovic, director of the Belgrade-based Asylum Protection Centre.
 "We risk violating human rights and asylum law," he told Serbian state television.

 The new measure coincides with rising concern, particularly on the political right in Europe, over the security risk of the chaotic and often unchecked flow of humanity into Europe in the aftermath of the Nov.
 13 attacks in Paris by Islamist militants in which 130 people died.